What will I actually walk away with?

 Run the calculatorThese numbers depend on the actual sale price.

 A net sheet is only as good as the price you plug in.
 Want a real valuation instead of an estimate?
 I’ll walk your home, review comparable closings in your specific Southern Utah market, and give you a tight pricing range you can list against.
+For the thinking behind that range, see how I price a home.

 I run both sides of your move.